elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The optional chaining operator returns undefined if the object does not exist (equals null).
-This outcome gets seen when an object gets set to null.
+We will see this outcome when an object gets set to null.
 If the object is not defined, it results in a reference error.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />